-ERROR TEXT RULE A value is required for AnnualAwardAmount AnnualAwardAmount is empty A value is required for ApprenticeshipProgram ApprenticeshipProgram is empty A value is required for ApprenticeYearInProgram ApprenticeYearInProgram is empty A value is required for BirthDate BirthDate is empty A value is required for City City is empty A value is required for DependencyStatus DependencyStatus is empty A value is required for Email Email is empty A value is required for FamilyIncome FamilyIncome is empty A value is required for FamilySize FamilySize is empty A value is required for FirstName FirstName is empty A value is required for LastName LastName is empty

-A value is required for NumberInCollegeOrApprenticeship NumberInCollegeOrApprenticeship is empty A value is required for Phone Phone is empty A value is required for Residency Residency is empty A value is required for State State is empty A value is required for StreetAddress StreetAddress is empty A value is required for Zip Zip is empty AprilEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half fime', '3/4 time', '< half time', or empty AprilEnrollmentStatus format is invalid At least one EnrollmentStatus must be specified No enrollment statuses specified (must include at least one) At least one ExpectedPayment must be specified No expected payments specified (must include at least one) AugustEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half fime', '3/4 time', '< half time', or empty AugustEnrollmentStatus format is invalid City must be 50 characters or less City is too long Could not upload file.
-Other error with sending the file (e.g., network outages) DecemberEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half fime', '3/4 time', '< half time', or empty DecemberEnrollmentStatus format is invalid DependencyStatus must be either 'D' or 'I' DependencyStatus is not 'D' or 'I' (case-insensitive) FebruaryEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half fime', '3/4 time', '< half time', or empty FebruaryEnrollmentStatus format is invalid Files must be < 45MB.
+ERROR TEXT RULE A value is required for AnnualAwardAmount AnnualAwardAmount is empty A value is required for ApprenticeshipProgram ApprenticeshipProgram is empty A value is required for ApprenticeYearInProgram ApprenticeYearInProgram is empty A value is required for BirthDate BirthDate is empty A value is required for City City is empty A value is required for DependencyStatus DependencyStatus is empty A value is required for Email Email is empty A value is required for FamilyIncome FamilyIncome is empty A value is required for FamilySize FamilySize is empty A value is required for FirstName FirstName is empty A value is required for LastName LastName is empty A value is required for NumberInCollegeOrApprenticeship NumberInCollegeOrApprenticeship is empty A value is required for Phone Phone is empty A value is required for Residency Residency is empty A value is required for State State is empty A value is required for StreetAddress StreetAddress is empty A value is required for Zip Zip is empty AprilEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half time', '3/4 time', '< half time', or empty AprilEnrollmentStatus format is invalid At least one EnrollmentStatus must be specified No enrollment statuses specified (must include at least one) At least one ExpectedPayment must be specified No expected payments specified (must include at least one) AugustEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half time', '3/4 time', '< half time', or empty AugustEnrollmentStatus format is invalid City must be 50 characters or less City is too long Could not upload file.
+Other error with sending the file (e.g., network outages) DecemberEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half time', '3/4 time', '< half time', or empty DecemberEnrollmentStatus format is invalid DependencyStatus must be either 'D' or 'I' DependencyStatus is not 'D' or 'l' (case- insensitive) FebruaryEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half time', '3/4 time', '< half time', or empty FebruaryEnrollmentStatus format is invalid Files must be < 45MB.
 Please split your data into multiple files.
-File is too large FirstName must be 50 characters or less FirstName is too long Invalid data format for 'fieldName' Other data conversion issues not explicitly stated above (e.g., decimal in an integer field, non-dates in the birthdate field, etc.) Invalid state '{badStateName}' State isn't in WSAC's list of states (2-letter or full name) IsDelete must be 'Y', 'N', 'Yes', 'No', 'True', 'False', or empty IsDelete format is invalid JanuaryEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half fime', '3/4 time', '< half time', or empty JanuaryEnrollmentStatus format is invalid JulyEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half fime', '3/4 time', '< half time', or empty JulyEnrollmentStatus format is invalid JuneEnrollmentStatus must be 'Not enrolled', 'Full time', 'Half fime', '3/4 time', '< half time', or empty JuneEnrollmentStatus format is invalid
+File is too large FirstName must be 50 characters or less FirstName is too long Invalid data format for 'fieldName' Other data conversion issues not explicitly stated above (e.g., decimal in an integer field, non-dates in the birthdate field, etc.)